Skip to main content

 Kamm Hall is named after Dr. Robert B. Kamm, who served as the 13th president of OSU from 1966 to 1977.
 In 1988, Kamm received the Henry G. Bennett Distinguished Service Award for outstanding citizenship and leadership, Oklahoma State's highest honor.
 He was inducted into three halls of fame, including the Oklahoma Hall of Fame (1972), the Oklahoma Educators Hall of Fame (1987) and the College of Education Hall of Fame (2000).

-Kerr Hall
+Kerr Hall (now closed)

 Drummond Hall's imposing duplicate, Kerr Hall, was built in 1966.
 It was dedicated to the first Oklahoma-born governor, Robert S. Kerr.
 In 1956, he was inducted into the Oklahoma Hall of Fame.